claytonwramsey/www/_posts/2023-09-17-sixtyfourelo.md

 Most chess engines also have a search function called _quiescent search_.
 Engines only examine captures and promotions during a quiescent search.
-The goal of a quiescent search is to reach a quiet position: we want to make sure that our static evaluation function doesn't assume that sacrificing a queen for a pawn is the best way to finish a tactical sequence.
+The goal of a quiescent search is to reach a quiet position: we want to ensure that our static evaluation function doesn't assume that sacrificing a queen for a pawn is the best way to finish a tactical sequence.

-Otherwise, a quiescent search is a lot like a normal alpha-beta search, employing most of the same techniques, including the transposition tables.
+Otherwise, a quiescent search is a lot like a regular alpha-beta search, employing most of the same techniques, including the transposition tables.

 ## The mistake in itself

-When I originally wrote my quiescent search, I had noticed that a quiescent search doesn't visit every move, much like in a beta-cutoff in alpha-beta search.
+When I originally wrote my quiescent search, I had noticed that a quiescent search doesn't visit every move, much like in a beta-cutoff in an alpha-beta search.
-Accordingly, I assumed that most of the time, quiescent search yielded a lower bound.
+Accordingly, I assumed that most of the time, the quiescent search yielded a lower bound.
 However, I also knew that something different should be happening when a beta-cutoff occurred, so I created this monstrosity: